Skip to content

 }

-In embedded systems, for multiple mutually exclusive conditions, using an else-if chain can avoid unnecessary condition checks and improve execution efficiency.
+In embedded systems, for multiple mutually exclusive conditions, using an else-if chain avoids unnecessary conditional checks and improves execution efficiency.

 The switch statement is suitable for multi-way branching.
-Compilers typically optimize it into a jump table, making it more efficient than multiple if-else statements in certain cases:
+Compilers usually optimize it into a jump table, which can be more efficient than multiple if-else statements in some cases:

 c